at-internet/atinternet-js-smarttag-performance/README.md

 ```
 Each key is a navigation loading event.
 Its value represents the duration between the first event (`navigationStart`) and its firing.

+##Support
+This plugin is provided "AS IS".
+Feel freel to fork, enhance and pull request, but no official support and maintenance will be provided.